(Disclosure: Some of the links below may be affiliate links)

 - Upgraded: You increase your expenses compared to when you were working.

 These three different kinds are quite interesting.
-This is the first time I encountered them.
+It is the first time I encountered them.

-It is also important that the book notes that each financial freedom is different.
+It is also essential to know that each financial freedom is different.
 Each person should choose his goal and his journey.

 What I Liked